cosimoiaia/inception-v3_img_classifier/README.md

    ```bash
    $ ./train.sh --tf_bin=/path/to/tensorflow/installation --tf_data=/path/to/images/data/folder.
    ```
-   You can put any numner of sub-directories in your data folder, inception will be fine trained to classify any images in categories define by those sub-subdirectories.
+   You can put any number of sub-directories in your data folder, inception will be fine trained to classify any images in categories define by those sub-subdirectories.
    ```
    i.e.